-The trucking industry is a vital part of the American economy, and just like another other industry is has a helpful dose of government regulation.
-The U.S. Department of Transportation (DOT) sets plenty of guidelines for the trucking industry intended to keep the roads safe and help truckers work at the peak of their ability, and trucking companies need to help drivers stay compliant with DOT regulations in order to maintain their business.
+The trucking industry is a vital part of the American economy, and like many other industries, trucking has a helpful dose of government regulation.
+The U.S. Department of Transportation (DOT) sets plenty of guidelines for the trucking industry in order to keep the roads safe and truckers at their peak ability.
+Independent owner-operators must stay compliant with DOT regulations in order to maintain their business.

 Earn A Commercial Driver’s License